-Turkey may be one of the most fascinating countries of our world.
-Its location between continents has made it a constant crossroads of historical cultures, influences and great civilizations.
-A confluence of East and West, just one thing that makes it special.
-But today I do not write to debate on the multicultural influences inherited by the Turkish society, nor on how to cook a kebab.
+Turkey may be one of the most fascinating countries in our world.
+Its location between continents has made it a constant crossroads of historical cultures, influences, and great civilizations.
+A confluence of East and West is just one of the many aspects that make it special.
+But today we’re not going to get into the (very interesting) multicultural influences inherited by Turkish society, nor on how to cook a kebab.
 The subject that today occupies us is how to get Turkey Citizenship by Investment.

-The amendment of the Citizenship Act of Turkey, was published in the TC Resmi Gazette (Official Gazette of Turkey) on 12th January.
-The new regulation will allow the acquisition of Turkey citizenship by investment.
-I will talk about it and discuss few aspects to consider whether to apply for citizenship, residence, visas and some keys factors to bear in mind for invest or do business in Turkey.
+The amendment of the Citizenship Act of Turkey was published in the TC Resmi Gazette (Official Gazette of Turkey) on the 12th of January 2017.
+The new regulation will allow for the acquisition of Turkey citizenship by investment.
+We are going to discuss this and a few other aspects to consider, such as whether to apply for citizenship, residence, visas, and some keys factors to bear in mind when investing or doing business in Turkey.

 Turkey Citizenship by investment

-As we mentioned in the introductory paragraph, in January 12th 2017 was published in the T.C.
-Resmi Gazette (Official Gazette of Turkey), the Regulation for the Amendment of the Regulation on the Application of the Citizenship Act of Turkey.
-This amendment, releases an Economic Citizenship program, that allows the acquisition of Turkey citizenship by investment.
-Its main objective is stimulate the Real estate market, with a current oversupply, receive foreign currencies and create jobs.
+On January 12th, 2017 the Regulation for the Amendment of the Regulation on the Application of the Citizenship Act of Turkey was published in the T.C.
+Resmi Gazette (Official Gazette of Turkey).
+This amendment announced the formation of an Economic Citizenship program that allows the acquisition of Turkey citizenship by investment.
+Its main objective is to stimulate the Real estate market, which has a current oversupply, and to attract foreign currencies and create jobs.
 There are five types of investment:

-- Acquisition of a real estate for a minimum value of USD 1M, including an annotation in the cadastral records of a commitment to not sell the property within three years from the date of purchase, confirmed by the Ministry of Environment and Urbanism.
+- Acquisition of real estate for a minimum value of USD 250,000, including an annotation in the cadastral records of a commitment to not sell the property within three years from the date of purchase, confirmed by the Ministry of Environment and Urbanism.

-- A foreigner who, through his business, has generated employment for at least 100 Turkish people, confirmed by the Ministry of Labor and Social Security
+- A foreigner who, through their business, has generated employment for at least 50 Turkish people, confirmed by the Ministry of Labor and Social Security.

-- Foreigner who holds a bank deposit of at least USD 3M for three years, supervised by the Banking Regulation and Supervision Agency (BDDK).
+- A foreigner who holds a bank deposit of at least USD 500,000 for three years, supervised by the Banking Regulation and Supervision Agency (BDDK).

-- Foreigner who invests in Treasury bonds or any type of government loan instruments worth USD 3M and maintains them for three years, under the supervision of the Undersecretariat of the Treasury.
+- A foreigner who invests in Treasury bonds or any type of government loan instruments worth USD 500,000 and maintains them for three years, under the supervision of the Undersecretariat of the Treasury.

 The applicable exchange rate shall be that established by the Central Bank of Turkey (CBTR) at the time of the transaction.
 The current price of the Turkish Lira, with significant depreciation against the dollar in the last seven months, from USD 1 = TRY 2.90 (07/01/2016) to USD 1 = TRY 3.87 (31/01 / 2017), may be an added investing attraction.